 Married?
 Unmarried?
 Retirement Planning is still essential

-Retirement planning is crucial enough as it is for a married family, but it becomes even more critical for singles or unmarried couples considering that they are not accorded the same tax breaks and advantages which a couple gets upon marriage.
-Even so, statistical studies report that single women are the fastest growing group of home buyers, while the number of married families buying a house has dropped by 10% in the last ten years.
+Retirement planning is crucial enough as it is for a married family.
+Still, it becomes even more critical for singles or unmarried couples considering that they are not accorded the same tax breaks and advantages which a couple gets upon marriage.
+Statistical studies report that single women are the fastest-growing group of home buyers, while the number of married families buying a house has dropped by 10% in the last ten years.

 With increasing divorce rates and increased tolerance of non-traditional definitions of the concept of a family, the taxation laws have not been able to keep up with the growing purchasing power and numbers of people who fall into the definition of singles or unmarried couples, including divorcees, same-sex couples and singles living in an extended family with other members.
 What proactive financial planning steps can people who fall under these characterizations take to ensure a secure future?

-If you are living with a partner, the best thing you can do is be transparent about your finances and discuss all expenses and bills payable, to work out a satisfactory arrangement.
-This could mean a pooled fund for taking care of monthly payments and joint assets, while payments towards significant individual assets are paid for the owner(s).
+If you live with a partner, the best thing you can do is be transparent about your finances and discuss all expenses and bills payable, to work out a satisfactory arrangement.
+This could mean a pooled fund for monthly payments and joint assets, while payments towards significant individual assets are paid for the owner(s).

 Remember that there will be no legal recourse in case of a split and the asset not being in your name.
-If you have joint ownership of assets, contact a lawyer to put in writing arrangements for distribution of assets in case of a split.
-A commonly availed of arrangement for partners buying a home is under a JTWROS or joint tenants with right of survivorship.
-To avoid the gift tax which would be payable for transferring property to the surviving partner, a living trust can be setup.
+If you have joint ownership of assets, contact a lawyer to put in writing arrangements for the distribution of assets in case of a split.
+A commonly availed arrangement for partners buying a home is under a JTWROS or joint tenants with the right of survivorship.
+A living trust can be set up to avoid the gift tax, which would be payable for transferring property to the surviving partner.

-What all this means is that for single and unmarried live-in couples, retirement planning needs to be taken a bit further than that which is done by a married couple, to offset the lack of clarity in governing laws and tax benefits.
+All this means is that for single and unmarried live-in couples, retirement planning needs to be taken a bit further than that done by a married couple to offset the lack of clarity in governing laws and tax benefits.
 Everything has to be put down in writing in clear terms.
-It is generally advisable to consult a financial planner and set your finances to go in the right direction before you jump into a long term live-in arrangement.
+It is generally advisable to consult a financial planner and set your finances to go in the right direction before jumping into a long-term live-in arrangement.